 · Some items can be paid for/purchased immediately

 What if I am a currently enrolled new graduate student and am having trouble getting my required documents submitted to the Office of Graduate Admissions by the deadline requested?
-All currently enrolled Spring 2020 students and newly admitted Summer 2020 students who have a Graduate School hold due to non-receipt of documents (transcripts, diplomas, English translations, etc.) listed as conditions of continued enrollment in their admission letter, now have an effective hold date of October 1, 2020.
+All currently enrolled Summer 2020 students and newly admitted Fall 2020 students who have a Graduate School hold due to non-receipt of documents (transcripts, diplomas, English translations, etc.) listed as conditions of continued enrollment in their admission letter, now have an effective hold date of March 1, 2021.
 There is nothing that you need to do.
 This change will allow you to register for Summer 2020 and Fall 2020 courses without submitting these documents.